 Hong Kong SAR

-Taxable employment income includes any wages, salary, leave pay, fees, commissions, bonuses, gratuities, perquisites, and allowances, with certain specific exemptions.
-Set out below are the tax treatment of some common items.
+Taxable employment income includes any wages, salaries, leave pay, fees, commissions, bonuses, gratuities, perquisites, and allowances, with certain specific exemptions.
+Set out below are the tax treatments of some common items.

 Benefits in kind

 If the employer has sole and primary liability for payment of the benefit, and no other person including the employee acts as a surety in respect of the liability, the employee will generally not be taxed on such benefit, except in three situations:

 - if the benefit is capable of being converted into money by the employee, or

 - if the employer pays any amount in connection with the education of a child of an employee, or

 - if the employer pays any amount in connection with the holiday journey of an employee.

 In the first situation above, the taxable benefit is the second-hand value of the benefit obtained and in the second and third situations the taxable benefit is the cost to the employer of providing the benefit.

 Housing that is provided or subsidised by an employer or its associated corporation is taxable.
 However, instead of taxing the amount of rents paid by the employer, the taxable amount is the rental value of the housing quarters in excess of the rents actually paid by the employee for the quarter (if any).
 The rental value of housing quarters provided by an employer is computed as a percentage of the employee’s assessable income less any allowable outgoings and expenses and depreciation allowances on capital expenditure incurred on machinery or plant, as follows:

 |Type of accommodation